takisal/Opaque-Wallet/README.md

 ## Run the development version

-In this repo's root directory, type:
+In this repo's root directory, in the terminal type:

 ```bash
 cargo run